-We have no hard rules regarding story length, but we do cap the whole magazine at about 80 pages, so don’t send us more than that.
+We have no hard rules regarding story length, but we do cap the whole magazine at 80 pages, so don’t send us more than that.
 A very long story will need to justify taking space that could have gone to other pieces.
 A short piece may be easy to squeeze in, but creating a coherent, biting story in 1,000 words is always trickier than doing so in 100,000.

 Our focus is exclusively on fiction.
 We welcome experimentation, but your story should have something that resembles a plot and characters.
 We do not accept poetry.
 We do not accept essays.
 Creative nonfiction making use of the fantastic may intrigue us, but it’s rarely done well.

 The best way to find out if you’re right for us is to send us your story.
 The second best way—and one we highly encourage—is to read some of our back issues.